dortania/OpenCore-Install-Guide/config-HEDT/ivy-bridge-e.md

   * Increases 32-bit PCI bar size in IOPCIFamily from 1 to 4 GB, enabling Above4GDecoding in the BIOS is a much cleaner and safer approach.
 Some X99 boards may require this, you'll generally experience a kernel panic on IOPCIFamily if you need this.
 Note this shouldn't be needed on Mojave and newer
 * **LapicKernelPanic**: NO
   * Disables kernel panic on AP core lapic interrupt, generally needed for HP systems.
 Clover equivalent is `Kernel LAPIC`
+* **LegacyCommpage**: NO
+  * Resolves SSSE3 requirement for 64 Bit CPUs in macOS, mainly relevant for 64-Bit Pentium 4 CPUs(ie. Prescott)
 * **PanicNoKextDump**: YES
   * Allows for reading kernel panics logs when kernel panics occur
 * **PowerTimeoutKernelPanic**: YES